Your Webhook URL Is Public. Act Like It.

 IP Allowlisting as a Second Layer

 Some providers publish the IP addresses their webhooks originate from.
-Stripe publishes theirs
+Stripe publishes theirs in their documentation, and GitHub provides an API endpoint at /meta that lists their webhook IPs.
+You can use this as an additional layer of defense.

 I want to be clear: IP allowlisting is not a replacement for signature verification.
 IPs can be spoofed, cloud providers recycle IP addresses, and providers occasionally add new IPs without much notice.
 If you rely solely on IP allowlisting and a provider adds a new IP range, you'll silently drop valid webhooks until someone notices.